vwkyc/ASSR/README.md

 ###### CSAI308 - Introduction to Natural Language Processing / college project.
 ###### March 2024

+this web application has the ability to convert speech to text and perform sentiment analysis on the transcribed text.
+This is achieved through the use of Google Cloud's Speech-to-Text and Natural Language APIs.

+The speech-to-text conversion is handled by the OpenAI client in the home function in app.py.
+When a user uploads an audio file, the OpenAI client transcribes the audio into text.
+This transcription is multilingual because Google's Speech-to-Text API supports multiple languages.

+The sentiment analysis is performed by the sample_analyze_sentiment function in app.py.
+This function takes the transcribed text as input and uses the LanguageServiceClient from Google Cloud's Natural Language API to analyze the sentiment of the text.
+The sentiment analysis is also multilingual, as Google's Natural Language API supports multiple languages.

+The results of the transcription and sentiment analysis are then displayed on the web page, as seen in the code from templates/index.html.
+The transcribed text is displayed under "Transcription", and the sentiment analysis results are displayed under "Sentiment Analysis".
+The sentiment analysis results include the overall sentiment score and magnitude of the document, as well as the sentiment score and magnitude of each sentence in the document.
+The language of the text is also displayed.

 ## Getting Started

 To get started with ASSR, follow these steps: